-A home inspection is an inspection performed by a third-party to ensure there are no potential issues in a home.
-While an inspection is not required, it is highly recommended you get a home inspection prior to closing.
+A home inspection is an inspection performed by a third-party to ensure no potential issues in a home.
+While an inspection is not required, it is highly recommended you get a home inspection before closing.

 If there are any issues with the property, you may be able to have the seller make repairs before closing.

-In the agreement is contingent on the buyer closing on a specific date.
-If that date approaches and the buyer is unable to close on time, the seller can walk away from the deal.
-However, often times sellers are willing to wait a few extra days while the buyers lender works on getting everything in order.
+The agreement is contingent on the buyer closing on a specific date.
+If that date approaches and the buyer cannot close on time, the seller can walk away from the deal.
+However, oftentimes sellers are willing to wait a few extra days while the buyer’s lender works on getting everything in order.

 Making a Home Offer

-When you make an offer on a home you want your offer to stand out from the competition, especially in a sellers market where sells receive multiple bids from buyers.
+When you make an offer on a home, you want your offer to stand out from the competition, especially in a seller’s market where sales receive multiple bids from buyers.

-Some contingencies are to be expected, like a financing contingency.
+Some contingencies are to be expected, as a financing contingency.
 However, stuffing extra contingencies into your offer make it less likely a seller will accept your offer over another offer without contingencies.